T Sports

 T Sports, also referred to as Titas Sports, is a Bangladeshi Bengali-language sports oriented television channel owned by East West Media Group, a subsidiary of Bashundhara Group.
 It is Bangladesh's first television channel dedicated to sports programming.
 In addition, T Sports added a high definition channel called T Sports HD which was launched on 9 January 2021.

 History

+In November 2013, the Bangladesh Telecommunication Regulatory Commission granted then state minister of liberation war affairs A. B. Tajul Islam–owned "Titas TV" a broadcasting license.
+Its frequency allocation was granted in May 2018.
+The channel was acquired by Bashundhara Group–owned East West Media Group from Millennium Media Limited and renamed the channel "T Sports".
 T Sports began broadcasting in late 2020, started with a televised match between Bangladesh and Nepal on 9 November 2020.
 On the same day, it was announced that they would broadcast the Bangabandhu T20 Cup, a five-team Twenty20 cricket competition in Bangladesh.
-Later, on 10 January 2021, they added a HD Channel called "T Sports HD".
+T Sports later began high-definition broadcasts on 10 January 2021.
 In August 2022, T Sports gained the rights of airing the 2022 FIFA World Cup to Bangladeshi audiences.
-In 25 October 2022, T Sports launched their streaming app.
+T Sports launched its streaming app on 25 October 2022.
+Ahead of the event, T Sports became the official Bangladeshi broadcaster of the 2026 FIFA World Cup along with Bangladesh Television and Somoy TV.